hasura/graphql-engine/docs/graphql/manual/schema/relationships/rename.rst

   .. tab:: Via API

-    You can rename a relationship by making an API call to the :ref:`rename_relationship API <rename_relationship>`:
+    You can rename a relationship by using the :ref:`rename_relationship metadata API <rename_relationship>`:

     .. code-block:: http